Epiophlebia laidlawi: Habitat

+Ecology

 The larvae grow for five to six years, which is believed to be the longest for any odonate.
 Specimens may emerge after nine years in many cases.
 Stephen Butler notes that the larvae stridulate when disturbed.
 The larvae appear like those of the Anisoptera but are unable to use the Anisopteran jet-propulsion mode of escape; instead they must walk.